riscv/riscv-smbios/RISCV-SMBIOS.md

 |202h|514|RISC-V RV128|

 ## RISC-V SMBIOS Type 44 Processor Additional Information
 The information in this structure defines the processor additional information in case SMBIOS type 4 is not sufficient to describe processor characteristics.
-The SMBIOS type 44 has a field as reference handle to link back to SMBIOS type 4 which it belongs to.
-There may has one or multiples SMBIOS type 44 records linked to the same SMBIOS type 4.
-Each SMBIOS type 44 record describes each core of specific information in processor.
-SMBIOS type 44 defines the standard header of processor-specific block in SMBIOS type 44 (see section 7.45.1 in SMBIOS spec) while the content of processor-specific data is maintained by processor architecture in the separate document (see 7.45.2 in SMBIOS spec).
+The SMBIOS type 44 record has a reference handle field to link back to the related SMBIOS type 4 record.
+There may be one or multiple SMBIOS type 44 records linked to the same SMBIOS type 4.
+For example, where the SMBIOS type 44 records describe each core specific information in a processor.
+SMBIOS type 44 defines the standard header for the processor-specific block (see section 7.45.1), while the content of processor-specific data is maintained by processor architecture workgroups or vendors in a separate document (see 7.45.2).

 ### Standard Processor Additional Information (Type 44) structure
 -------------------------------------------------------------